arnaudbos/i-rant/content/loom-part-3-async.md

 ```

 In fact, _boundedServiceExecutor_ is not the only thread pool used in this implementation.
-To make things explicit about where each task runs, I've create 3 dedicated executors:
+To make things explicit about where each task runs, I've created 3 dedicated executors:

 ```java
 // One from which service methods are called and coordinator requests are sent